How to Pass the 911 Dispatcher (Criticall) Test? – A Complete Prep Guide with Practice Questions & Answers

 3. Typing

-Many jobs require you to take an online typing test to assess your accuracy and speed, otherwise known as words per minute.
-Because you will be working in an emergency situation, it’s important to be able to type quickly and efficiently — all the while being able to multi-task and use your decision-making skills.
+The Criticall Dispatcher Test measures your typing skills.
+This means that you it checks your typing speed and accuracy.
+Because you will be working in an emergency situation, it’s important to be able to type quickly and efficiently–all the while being able to multi-task and use your decision-making skills.
 This module is one you will use consistently throughout the test, so it’s important to study it and know it well.
+So, it’s crucial that you make sure to work on your typing speed to pass the test.

 4. Call Summarization

-This section is fairly straightforward on what you’ll be expected to do.
-Like the other modules/sections, you will be presented with an emergency scenario and be required to verbally give a summary of what happened.
-Your data entry skills will also be tested here, as you’ll have to enter the important details from your summary into a form similar to the one pictured previously.
+The Call Summarization section is fairly straightforward.
+Like the other modules/sections, you will be presented with an emergency scenario via phone call.
+However, you need to summarize calls here and you need to showcase your data entry skills because you’ll have to enter the important details from your summary into a form similar to the one pictured previously.

 5. Memory Recall

-On the test, you will have to demonstrate that you are capable of memorizing many complex things at one time.
+On the Criticall Dispatcher Test, you will have to demonstrate that you are capable of memorizing many complex things at one time.
 You’ll input it in various ways and the information will be presented to you either visually or through audio.
 This is another skill that you’ll have to use throughout almost every module and question on the test.

 6. Map Reading